-Updated Tables to EPS Report
+Section 1 - Updated Tables to EPS Report

 The three tables that follow are updates to Tables 1-1, 1-2, and 1-3 in the EPS Report.
-While the build-out values included in Table 1-1 have not been modified from the original figures in the EPS Report, Table 1-1 is included in this addendum for ease of reference.
+While the build-out values included in Table 1-1 have not been modified from the original figures in the EPS Report (Appendix D), Table 1-1 is included in this addendum for ease of reference.
 Also for reference, the preliminary estimated cost at build-out in the EPS Report totaled approximately \$1.38 billion while the current estimate is approximately \$140 million lower at \$1.24 billion.
+The tables summarizing the land use assumptions and infrastructure costs are included in Appendix A.